alexyingchen/accessguide/content/programmers.md

 ### P9.
 Make sure there are no keyboard traps
 > Help, I'm trapped inside this date picker and I can't get out.

 If the user can focus on a component using a keyboard interface, ensure they can move the focus away by only using a keyboard interface.
-If this requires nonstandard exit methods, advise the user how to do so.
+Provide help if needed.

 **Disabilities**: physical
 **WCAG number + conformance**: 2.1.2 A